About the College

 - L&S is home to 190, or approximately 40 percent, of MSU’s tenure-track faculty.

-- Of the 58 MSU students who have received the prestigious Barry M. Goldwater Scholarships over the past 17 years, 41 have been L&S students.
+- Of the 61 MSU students who have received the prestigious Barry M. Goldwater Scholarships over the past 18 years, 40 have been L&S students (66 percent).
 The scholarship is the nation's premier scholarship for undergraduates studying math, natural sciences and engineering since the Goldwater Foundation was established in 1986.
 The scholarship gives each recipient up to $7,500 a year for tuition, fees, books, and room and board.

-- Of the seven colleges at the university, the L&S was the leader in research expenditures in FY12 at approximately $26.5 million (24 percent of the campus total).
-Further, two departments in the college were in the top three among academic departments for research expenditures—Chemistry and Biochemistry at $10.5 million was first and Physics at $7 million was third.
+- Of the seven colleges at the university, L&S was the leader in research expenditures in fiscal year 2013 at approximately $22.8 million—24 percent of the campus total—which creates research opportunities for students.
+Further, two departments in the college were in the top three among academic departments for research expenditures—Chemistry and Biochemistry at $8 million was first and Physics at $6 million was third.

-- The new 73,000 square foot Chemistry and Biochemistry Research Building (completed in 2008) provides cutting-edge laboratory space for research opportunities for undergraduate and graduate students.
+- The new 73,000 square foot Chemistry and Biochemistry Research Building provides cutting-edge laboratory space for research opportunities for undergraduate and graduate students.

 - In September 2012, a $17 million renovation of MSU’s Cooley Lab was completed.
 This project, which transformed the 52-year-old building into a state-of-the-art research facility, will help advance one of the university’s major strengths: biomedical research.
 Of the $100 million MSU wins annually in competitive grants for research, roughly $40 million of that goes to studying everything from influenza, to heart disease, to using parts of viruses for pinpoint delivery of drugs, to preventing infectious diseases, to developing safeguards against bioterrorist attacks.
 Researchers from the Department of Cell Biology and Neuroscience and the Department of Microbiology are working in Cooley Lab.